zmattis/University-of-Pittsburgh/CS-0449/Linux-Device-Driver/README.md

 Note: To use QEMU to emulate Linux, simply download qemu.zip, extract it, and run the qemu-win.bat file (Windows only).

-To build the kernel object, use the Makefile, executing the following commmand:
+To build the kernel object on your machine, use the Makefile, executing the following commmand:

 * make